the-glu/telegram_backup/README.md

 A symlink is created with the printable name of each conversation.

+## Checkpoint

+**You have to check output of logs for any error during download of messages**

+The script cannot yet make the difference between `No messages` and `Error retriving messages` and sometime lost older messages.

+If you have an error with one of your contact, delete the `_checkpoint.yaml` file to ensure all history will be checked again.

 ## Usage

 * You will need [telegram-cli](https://github.com/vysheng/tg) and [pytg](https://github.com/luckydonald/pytg) and python 3.
 Check others repos for specific instructions.